M83 (band)

-M83 (/fr/) is a French electronic rock group formed in Antibes in 1999.
+M83 (/fr/) is a French electronic music group formed in Antibes in 1999.
 Initially a duo of multi-instrumentalists Nicolas Fromageau and Anthony Gonzalez, Fromageau parted ways shortly after touring for their second album Dead Cities, Red Seas & Lost Ghosts.
 Gonzalez remains the sole constant member of the project, as the primary songwriter and lead vocalist.
 (Note: While primarily a solo project by Anthony Gonzalez, the liner notes of Saturdays = Youth (2008) credit Loïc Maurin and Morgan Kibby as being part of M83.
 Gonzalez has also stated: "For me, M83 is more of a collective than a solo project.")

 The band has released nine studio albums, including the Grammy Award-nominated Hurry Up, We're Dreaming, in addition to two soundtracks.
 Gonzalez records primarily on his own, with numerous guest musicians.
 The band is signed to Mute Records and found breakout success in 2011 with "Midnight City", Hurry Up, We're Dreamings lead single.
 Their sound has been described as dream pop, new wave, shoegaze, as well as ambient.